himanshigupta29/BOB/Udemy/Communication & Social Skills/Learnings.md

-It is always good to tell your audience about how long the ppt is?
+- It is always good to tell your audience about how long the ppt is?
+- This ppt will last roughly 10mins
-Page no. your slides
+- Page no. your slides
+- Hook your audience with a question or a shock